 Susan is a former media and marketing professional with long term experience on the advertising agency side as well as the corporate marketing end of business.
 Susan has worked on a diverse mix of brands and products throughout her career, from package goods such as Kraft Cheese and Just for Men hair coloring to the US Army and Paramount Pictures.
 Susan has also been involved in the not for profit world working with Save the Children through their media and marketing efforts.
 She is a graduate of George Washington University.
 Susan recently became Co-Chair of NCJW NY’s Wednesday Community Kitchen and is sits on the Back 2 School Store Committee.
 Susan was on the Board of her local Synagogue in New Rochelle, where she, and her husband Jon, an attorney, raised their two sons.
-Susan and Jon now live in Manhattan as do their two sons and daughter-in-law.
+Susan and Jon now live in Manhattan as do their two sons and daughters-in-law.

 Lynn E. Judell

 Lynn Judell is an attorney with Schwartz Sladkus Reich Greenberg Atlas LLP, focusing her practice in the area of commercial litigation and arbitration.
 Lynn has over three decades of experience representing public and private companies, partnerships and individuals in business disputes and litigation.
 Lynn received her J.D. from the University of San Francisco School of Law and her B.A. from Pomona College.
 Originally from California, Lynn currently lives in Manhattan with her husband and son.